Have you been to Berlin, Germany? If so, you need to tell me where to go when

 - Preheat oven to 425 degrees.
 Lay a wire rack on a baking sheet and coat with non-stick spray.

-- On two separate plates, add the eggs whites (lightly beaten) and the Panko + flour + cheese.
+- On two separate plates, add the eggs white (lightly beaten) and the Panko, flour, and cheese.
 Season the Panko mixture with salt and pepper if desired.
-Coat each green bean in egg whites, then lay in the Panko mixture and thoroughly cover.
+Coat each green bean in egg, then lay in the Panko mixture and thoroughly cover.
 If the Panko won’t stick, dip back in the egg whites and roll in Panko once again.
 Lay each bean on the wire rack.

 - Bake at 425 for 15 minutes, or until golden brown and crispy.